kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 We expect no non-infra related flakes in the last month as a GA graduation criteria.
 -->

-E2e tests will be added to verify that the mixins are properly flattened and used by the scheduler.
+E2e tests will be added to verify that the mixins are properly applied and used by the scheduler.

 ### Graduation Criteria